elisska/ct-poc/4_streamsets/README.md

 ## StreamSets notes

-* Data can be read from HDFS with pipeline Cluster Batch mode.
+* If origin is **Hadoop FS**, then data can be read from HDFS with pipeline Cluster Batch mode.
 So that once all data copied, the pipeline stops.
+To process new files within the same directory, you should restart the pipeline.
+*